Quick Answer

 One-Breath Recap

-Share classes trade upfront cost for ongoing cost: Class A carries a front-end load with breakpoints and low fees for long-term investors, Class B swaps that for a declining contingent deferred sales charge and converts to Class A, and Class C uses a level load that never converts, making it the priciest long-term hold.
-Open-end funds are the most liquid because they redeem at NAV daily, while closed-end funds and ETFs trade at market prices that can diverge from NAV.
-Taxes flow through under Subchapter M's 90% distribution rule, capital gains follow the fund's holding period (not yours), and ETFs stay tax-efficient through in-kind redemptions.
-Watch the fee lines: 12b-1 caps of 0.75% distribution plus 0.25% service equal 1.00%, the expense ratio excludes sales loads, and breakpoints (plus the 13-month Letter of Intent and Rights of Accumulation) apply only to Class A. Finish by matching each fund to the right benchmark and weighing manager tenure before you trust a track record.
+Share classes trade upfront cost for ongoing cost: Class A carries a front-end load with breakpoints and low ongoing fees, Class B swaps that for a declining contingent deferred sales charge converting to Class A, and Class C uses a level load that traditionally does not convert, the costliest long-term hold.
+Open-end funds redeem daily at Net Asset Value; closed-end funds and Exchange-Traded Funds trade at market prices.
+Taxes flow through under Subchapter M's 90% distribution rule, fund capital gain distributions are always long-term regardless of your holding period, and in-kind redemptions keep Exchange-Traded Funds tax-efficient.
+12b-1 fees cap at 0.75% distribution plus 0.25% service, the expense ratio excludes sales loads, and breakpoints, the Letter of Intent, and Rights of Accumulation apply only to Class A.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Pooled Investment Characteristics unit for the complete lesson.
+Read the full Pooled Investment Characteristics unit.